les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 }
 ```

 Suppose we have a poorly-written test.
-This test is executing code, but there are no assertions regarding expected behavior (assertion-free testing):
+This test is executing code, but there are no assertions regarding expected behaviour (assertion-free testing):

 ```
 @Test